 Give me everything you got for this wet-ass p*ssy.”

 Children have also taken the music and similar pieces to TikTok, with the WAP dance becoming a major trend.
 The trend involved dancing to WAP while humping the floor.
-Yes Seriously.
-Sadly, if you’re under 18 – you already knew that.
+Seriously.
+Unfortunately, if you’re under 18 – you already knew that.

 Seeing, reading and hearing things like this (every day now) really does bring Aldous Huxley’s Brave New World, which included sex play for children, to terrifying proximity.